-Brandi Glanville Admits To Doing Lisa Vanderpump’s ‘Dirty Work’ On ‘RHOBH,’ Happy To See Puppy Gate Play Out
+Brandi Glanville Admits To Doing Lisa Vanderpump’s ‘Dirty Work’ On ‘RHOBH,’ Happy To See ‘Puppy Gate’ Play Out

 “I’m so happy this is finally happening,” she said, according to a report from the Daily Mail.
 “Lisa Vanderpump is a manipulative person and when I was on the show, I did a lot of her dirty work for her.
 I finally realized it and I started calling her on her s*** and I had no backup, zero, and that got me no job.”

-According to Glanville, she “was let go” from the series after butting heads with Vanderpump during Season 5 and jokingly slapping her on the face.
+According to Glanville, she “was let go” from the series after butting heads with Vanderpump and jokingly slapping her on the face during Season 5.
 As fans will recall, Glanville denied her behavior was out of aggression and insisted she was simply acting out a scene from The Love Boat during their cast trip to Amsterdam years ago.

 Prior to the slap, Glanville called out Vanderpump for manipulating her and convincing her to bring a magazine with inaccurate allegations of an affair against Kyle Richards’ husband, Mauricio Umansky, on another trip they took with their co-stars.